anukarthika/ABOUT_ME/README.md

 -->
 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hi, I am Anukarthika,

- A Hybrid Tamilian and Kanadiga with Blend of Idly Sambar and  | 👨‍💻 Cyber Security Enthusiast by Passion
+ A Hybrid Tamilian and Kanadiga with Blend of Idly Sambar and Tomato Akki  | 👨‍💻 Cyber Security Enthusiast by Passion

 👨‍💻 I worked as a Risk Analyst and Trust & Safety Analyst in Gameskraft, Linekdin, Amazon